Muqtedar KhanSenior Fellow

-BioMuqtedar Khan is a Senior Fellow at the Center for Global Policy.
-He also is a Professor in the Department of Political Science and International Relations at the University of Delaware.
-He founded the Islamic Studies Program at the University of Delaware and was its first director, from 2007-2010.
+He founded the Islamic Studies Program at the University of Delaware and was its first Director from 2007-2010.

-Khan frequently comments on BBC, CNN International, Fox, VOA TV, Bridges TV, NPR and other radio and TV networks.
-His political commentaries appear regularly in newspapers in more than 20 countries.
-He has lectured in North America, East Asia, the Middle East and Europe.
+Dr. Khan frequently comments on BBC, CNN International, FOX and VOA TV, Bridges TV, NPR and other radio and TV networks.
+His political commentaries appear regularly in newspapers in over 20 countries.
+He has lectured in North America, East Asia, the Middle East, and Europe.